jas-atwal/catweb/README.md

 $ kubectl get pod
 ```

-4. Bring back the details of the service so you copy the `EXTERNAL IP` which we will need in the next step
+4. Bring back the details of the service so you copy the `EXTERNAL IP` which you will need in the next step

 ```bash
 $ kubectl get svc
 ```

 5. In a web browser navigate to http://<external_ip>:5000.
-View your newly deployed production application running on `AWS` via the `Docker Enterprise Platform`.
+View your newly deployed production application running on a `Kubernetes cluster` on `AWS` via the `Docker Enterprise Platform`.

 > Congratulations!!

+**Docker Enterprise Platform - the only end-to-end secure software supply chain from dev to prod!**

-## Post Demo Clean-up
+## Post Demo Clean-up (Needs updating)!

 **Note**: Do this after EACH demo